Lampanyctus crocodilus

-Lampanyctus crocodilus, the jewel lanternfish, is a lanternfish of the family Myctophidae, found in west Mediterranean Sea and north Atlantic Ocean (above 50° N).
+Lampanyctus crocodilus, the jewel lanternfish, is a lanternfish of the family Myctophidae, found in the west Mediterranean Sea and the north Atlantic Ocean (above 50° N).
 Bathypelagic between 400 and 2000 m.

+Description

+This fish can be distinguished from other lanternfish species due to its pattern of photophores and short pectoral fins that can be found behind the gills.
+It has 13 to 14 total dorsal soft rays and 16 to 18 anal soft rays.
+Its average length is unknown, but its maximum length is believed to be roughly 30 cm (11.81 in).